This page was last revised on 28 June 2002.

 However, former Northern Line regular traveller Mike Kelly acquired DM 1304 and had begun restoring it to mid-life condition in a Herefordshire garden.
 Thanks to Mike for the photo opposite.
 (See also Underground News 455, November 1999 and 472, April 2001.)
 Owing to a house-move, in June 2004 Mike’s 1304 passed into the hands — and garden! — of Roger Brown who already owns 1018-2018 (see below).

 Driving Motor car 1305 (the other end of the unit that Mike Kelly’s DM came from) was removed from storage (awaiting scrapping) at Shoeburyness on 28 November 2000 and taken elsewhere in Essex.
-It now resides at the Sutton Hall Railway in private preservation — but I gather they are looking to pass it on to a good home.
+It subsequently resided for many years at the Sutton Hall Railway in private preservation; as of March 2017 it has been sold to a new owner who plans to build a mockup station in which to house it.

 DM car 1018 was in store at Shoeburyness but was sold on 17 October